-Items for submission to the Brand Panel will predominantly focus on brand queries that cannot be resolved through consultation with External Relations.
+Items for submission to the Brand Panel will predominantly focus on brand queries that cannot be resolved through consultation with the Brand team and relevant stakeholders.

 Submission to the Brand Panel may occur if:

-- External Relations and client have worked together to come up with a branding solution that requires sign-off by the Brand Panel.
+- Brand team and client have worked together to come up with a branding solution that requires sign-off by the Brand Panel.

-- A custom solution is needed for the client, and External Relations is seeking guidance of the Brand Panel.
+- A custom solution is needed for the client, and the Brand team is seeking guidance of the Brand Panel.

-- A client disputes the advice provided by External Relations and wishes to escalate to the Brand Panel.
+- A client disputes the advice provided by the Brand team and wishes to escalate to the Brand Panel.

-- In each of the circumstances outlined above, External Relations will liaise closely with the Chancellery Marketing and Communications team to ensure strategic alignment to the University’s masterbrand.
+- In each of the circumstances outlined above, the Brand team will liaise closely with the Chancellery Marketing and Communications team to ensure strategic alignment to the University’s masterbrand.

-To ensure consistency in decision making, External Relations records brand decisions for all approved logos and identities, including decisions made by the Brand Panel.
+To ensure consistency in decision making, the Brand team records brand decisions for all approved logos and identities, including decisions made by the Brand Panel.